Danube Bike Path - Passau to Vienna

 Leaving Melk, you enter into the picturesque Wachau region, where the scenery of orchards and vineyards accompanies you.
 You pass through the little wine towns of Spitz and Weißenkirchen, cycling by the Dürnstein castle ruin, and finishing your journey in the 1000-year-old town of Krems.
 Krems city’s center is a virtually untouched 18th-century Old Town, whose architecture includes one of Austria's oldest churches.
 A stay in the Wachau region means that you simply must take part in a wine tasting.Sample accommodation:

 Cat.
-A - Steigenberger Hotel and SPA Krems or Hotel Klinglhuber Krems
+A - Steigenberger Hotel or SPA Krems or Hotel Klinglhuber Krems

 Cat.
 B - Hotel Unter den Linden or Gasthaus Klinglhuber KremsDay 8: Krems - Tulln, 28 mi.
 (45 km)